raventid/bebe/README.md

 Inspired by Scheme and SICP.
 Simple, fast, extensible, it requires less code to complete simple task or computation.

-Now language support basic arithmetic operations and I am trying to concentrate on concept ^^
+Now language support only basic arithmetic operations.

 See wiki for installation instructions.